fredyandrei/material-tailwind/packages/material-tailwind-html/README.md

 # @material-tailwind/html

-Material Tailwind HTML is an easy to use components library for Tailwind CSS.
-Material Tailwind HTML features multiple components, all written with Tailwind CSS classes and Material Design guidelines.
-Material Tailwind HTML provides a simple way to customize your components, you can change the colors, fonts, breakpoints and everything you need.
+Horizon UI HTML is an easy to use components library for Tailwind CSS.
+Horizon UI HTML features multiple components, all written with Tailwind CSS classes and Material Design guidelines.
+Horizon UI HTML provides a simple way to customize your components, you can change the colors, fonts, breakpoints and everything you need.

 <br />